Federal government solar panel rebate 2026

 New South Wales

-It's a great time to be investing in solar power in NSW.
-Below is a list of the incentives currently available:
+It's a great time to be investing in solar power in NSW with two federal and state-based rebate for connecting to a VPP.

 For full information on all of the initiatives, visit our solar panel rebate NSW page.